alexandre-rey/utodo/README.md

-# React + TypeScript + Vite
+# µTodo

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A simple way to manage todos - a React + TypeScript + Vite todo application with secure local storage.

 Currently, two official plugins are available: